nhongooi/ImageMatching/readme.md

 ### Match

-Match image to image, regarless of size, and marked as a match if pass a the given threshold, <fuzzy>, in a given <PATH>.
+Match image to image, regarless of size, and marked as a match if pass a the given threshold, fuzzy, in a given PATH.
 If given type to search for, which can be
 archive or image, the program will recursively search through a given directory and
 match each found image to another image.
 If given an archive, images will be extracted to a cache directory for matching.
 A result will be output with given image paths and match percentage.

 ### Template

-Find if a <template_path> is in a list of image in given <path> and will save the matches with a blue box if the template reach the given threshold, <fuzzy>.
+Find if a template_path is in a list of image in given <path> and will save the matches with a blue box if the template reach the given threshold, fuzzy.

 ### Hashing